How to turn off Avast antivirus for Windows and Mac in 2025

 3. How to turn off Avast antivirus on Mac

-Turning off Avast on macOS is a straightforward process, but the interface differs slightly from Windows.
-Whether you're running macOS Ventura or an older version, here’s how to manage it effectively and safely.
+Turning off Avast on macOS is a straightforward process, but the interface differs slightly from Windows or Android systems.
+Whether you’re running macOS Ventura or an older version, here’s how to manage it effectively and safely.

 3.1.
 Easy steps to disable Avast on Mac